From what to do to what to avoid we've got you covered. Here are 15 tips for maintaining healthy hair.

 It is just as important to condition your hair as it is to shampoo.
 The two go hand in hand.
 Shampoos clean while conditioners make your hair feel smooth again.

 The combination is similar to when you take a shower.
 When you take a shower you wash with soap then afterward you rub lotion on your skin.
-Shampoo and conditioner are like the soap and lotion duo for hair.
+Shampoo and conditioner are like soap and lotion duo for hair.
 The shampoo is the soap and conditioner is the lotion; the two work seamlessly together.

 Make Your Conditioner

-The thing I love about conditioner is that you can make your own out of the convenience of your own home.
+The thing I love about the conditioner is that you can make your own out of the convenience of your own home.
 Many natural ingredients have moisturizing capabilities that work very well on hair.
 Everyday foods we eat like mayonnaise, eggs, honey, olive oil have nutrients and vitamins that help with healthy hair.

 Even onions work!
 We recommend trying a deep onion conditioner that you can make at home.